Chair

 Justin Cruz

-Justin Cruz (appointed; term expires June 2025) is the assistant dean of admission and diversity initiatives at Chapman University Dale E. Fowler School of Law.
+Justin Cruz is the associate dean for admission and diversity initiatives at Chapman University Dale E. Fowler School of Law.
 He earned his BS in industrial and systems engineering with honors from the Georgia Institute of Technology in Atlanta and his JD from Washington University School of Law in St. Louis, Missouri.
 While in law school, Dean Cruz was managing editor of the Washington University Law Review and received the CALI Excellence Award for his work in the Intellectual Property and Nonprofit Organization Clinic.
 After graduating from Washington University, Dean Cruz worked in the area of intellectual property law as in-house counsel for a Fortune 500 company.
 Prior to joining Chapman, he served as associate dean of student affairs at Barry University Dwayne O. Andreas School of Law in Orlando, Florida, and as assistant director of admission at Thomas Jefferson School of Law in San Diego, California.
 In addition, Dean Cruz was an adjunct professor at TJSL, where he taught the Intellectual Property Law Practicum course.
 Prior to his career in law, Dean Cruz worked as an engineer for Caterpillar, Inc. He has also served in various capacities for LSAC, including as a member of the Diversity Committee, HBCU/HACU/TCU Initiatives Subcommittee, Finance and Legal Affairs Committee, and currently the Emerging Markets and Innovation Committee.
 In 2017, Dean Cruz received the “Be the Change” leadership award from the Orange County Bar Association, and in 2019, he received the CLEO EDGE Diversity Award for his work to progress diversity and inclusion in the legal profession.
 He continues to serve in various diversity leadership roles, including as a standing executive committee member for the Annual Meeting of Law School Diversity Professionals and as a board member of the Thurgood Marshall Bar Association in Orange County, California.

 Back to Board of Trustees listing